State / Territory Benefits - Florida

 Burial Benefits: The VA provides honorably discharged Veterans, Spouses and dependents with burial in a National Cemetery at no cost.
 Cremated remains are also accepted.
 Eligible Spouses and dependents may be buried if they predecease the Veteran.
 The VA provides a headstone, marker or medallion for placement on a private headstone at a private cemetery.
 The VA does not make funeral arrangements.
 Call toll free (800) 697-6947 or visit www.cem.va.gov for more information.

-National Veteran's Cemeteries: VA has seven national cemeteries in Florida including Jacksonville National Cemetery, Sarasota National Cemetery, South Florida National Cemetery in Lake Worth, Florida National Cemetery in Bushnell, recently expanded Barrancas National Cemetery in Pensacola, Bay Pines National Cemetery which offers cremation burial sites only and St. Augustine National Cemetery, established in 1881, has been closed since 1997.
+National Veteran's Cemeteries: VA has seven national cemeteries in Florida including Jacksonville National Cemetery, Sarasota National Cemetery, South Florida National Cemetery in Lake Worth, Florida National Cemetery in Bushnell, recently expanded Barrancas National Cemetery in Pensacola, Bay Pines National Cemetery in St Petersburg which offers cremation burial sites only and St. Augustine National Cemetery, established in 1881, has been closed since 1997.

 Eligibility: Veterans with a discharge issued under conditions other than dishonorable, their Spouses and eligible dependent Children can be buried in a VA national cemetery.
 Also eligible are military personnel who die on active duty, their Spouses and eligible dependents.